elonmasai7/Sample_gpt/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or PR if you would like to help add features or fix bugs.
+Please open an issue .